ConfederacyOfGaia/Gaia/feats.md

 * Increase your Charisma score by 1, up to a maximum of 20.
 * You gain proficiency in the Deception and Persuasion skills.
 If you’re already proficient in either skill, your proficiency bonus is doubled for any check you make with that skill.

+## Graceful Power

+*Prerequisite: Proficiency in martial weapons*

+You have mastered how to use precise and powerful attacks to maximum effect.

+* You can draw a weapon with the light or thrown property as part of making an attack with it.
+* When you make an attack with a weapon with the light property, you can add your Dexterity modifier in addition to your Strength modifier to the damage roll.

 ## Mage Cantrip